ezntek/beancode/README.md

 python3 -m beancode.cli.beanfmt myfile.bean
 ```

+## Contributing

+Please PR to the `main` branch, this version is for stable and tested releases that are known to be highly compliant and reliable.

 ## Performance Improvements since 0.5

 Since version 0.6 (which was scrapped due to last minute plan changes) and this version were written in part to boost the performance of beancode, I have done some benchmarking.
 This is due to the technological improvements made, by using more efficient data structures to represent the AST.